Finding all stable matchings with assignment constraints: The algorithm

-Thus the problem of determining if there exists a stable matching in which worker $\worker{1}$ is employed at firm $\firm{2}$ is equivalent to determining if there is a stable matching in the normal form that does not include vertices $(1,1), (1,3), (1,5)$ and vertices $(2,2), (3,2), (4,2)$, where the first collection of three vertices require that $\worker{1}$ must not be employed at $\firm{1}, \firm{3}$, or $\firm{5}$ and the second collection of three vertices require that the position at $\firm{2}$ is not filled by $\worker{2}, \worker{3}$, or $\worker{4}$.
-Panel (a) in Figure~\ref{fig:ex3} below displays the result of converting the query about the required (green) vertex $(1,2)$ in $D^*(P)$, shown in panel (b) of Figure~\ref{fig:ex2}, to an analogous query about (red) vertices being avoided in $D^*(P)$.
+Thus the problem of determining if there exists a stable matching in which worker $\worker{1}$ is employed at firm $\firm{2}$ is equivalent to one of determining if there is a stable matching in the normal form that does not include vertices $(1,1), (1,3), (1,5)$ and vertices $(2,2), (3,2), (4,2)$, where the first collection of three vertices require that $\worker{1}$ must not be employed at $\firm{1}, \firm{3}$, or $\firm{5}$ and the second collection of three vertices require that the position at $\firm{2}$ is not filled by $\worker{2}, \worker{3}$, or $\worker{4}$.
+Panel (a) in Figure~\ref{fig:ex3} displays the result of converting the query about the required (green) vertex $(1,2)$ in $D^*(P)$, shown in panel (b) of Figure~\ref{fig:ex2}, to an analogous query about (red) vertices being avoided in $D^*(P)$.

 Step~\ref{alg:ALLrec}.2 is one of the key steps.
 It states that whenever there is a red vertex with either horizontal out-degree zero or vertical out-degree zero, that this vertex is deleted from the digraph and the IDUA procedure is run on the subdigraph that remains.
-Recall that deleting red vertices with either horizontal out-degree zero or vertical out-degree zero is permitted because of Lemma~\ref{lem:NotIn}.
+Recall that deleting red vertices with either horizontal out-degree zero or vertical out-degree zero is justified by Lemma~\ref{lem:NotIn}.